fix8mt/uri/README.md

 ```c++
 static constexpr std::string_view find_port(std::string_view what);
 ```
-Return the default port as a `std::string_view` for the given schema.
+Return the default port as a `std::string_view` for the given scheme.
 For example, will return `80` if given `http`.
-Uses private member `_default_ports` which contains pairs of schema/ports.
+Uses private member `_default_ports` which contains pairs of scheme/ports.

 ### `decode_segments`
 ```c++